Halicharan Narzary

-Halicharan Narzary (in Bodo हलिचरन नार्जारी born 10 May 1994) is an Indian professional footballer who plays as a winger for Indian Super League club Hyderabad.
+Halicharan Narzary (born 10 May 1994) is an Indian professional footballer who plays as a winger for I-League club Diamond Habour, on loan from Indian Super League club Bengaluru.

 Club career

 Youth career

+He was born in Kokrajhar, BTR, Assam to a Bodo family.

 Narzary first started playing football in his village of Kokrajhar, Assam, where he represented his school team.
 After impressing in the school leagues, he was called to attend a trial at a SAI hostel nearby.
 Having made the cut there, he went on to represent Assam at the U-16 National Championships in Mahilpur.
 His talent was spotted by scouts at the tournament and he earned a call up to the India U16 squad, from where he graduated to the India U19 team.